-- “Susannah was murdered just before Christmas but I didn’t find out until after New Year’s.” – I’m the One Who Got Away, by Andrea Jarrell – We wonder who is Susannah, why Andrea didn’t know she was murdered, and what is going on?
+- “Susannah was murdered just before Christmas but I didn’t find out until after New Year’s.” – I’m the One Who Got Away, by Andrea Jarrell.
+We wonder who Susannah is, why Andrea didn’t know she was murdered, and what is going on.

 2. Make them smile

 Working humor into the opening lines is a challenge, for you have little opportunity to set up the joke.
 But it’s well worth the effort – if humor is appropriate to your memoir.